VaanaCZ/LANVP/README.md

   <a href="https://www.youtube.com/watch?v=VFsFdUMLC8M"><img width="95%" src="https://img.youtube.com/vi/VFsFdUMLC8M/maxresdefault.jpg"></a>
 </p>

-> Disclaimer: Some cases or activities may still be unbeatable when playing with a high framerate.
+> Disclaimer: Some cases or activities may still be unbeatable when playing with a high frame rate.
 If you encounter such an issue, disable the FPS unlock in the config file (lanvp.ini in the plugins directory of your game installation), restart the game, pass the current section, re-enable the FPS unlock in the config and restart the game again.

 ### Unlocked aspect ratios (16:10, 4:3, 5:4, etc.)